yishus/dim/README.md

 # Helium

-A terminal UI AI coding assistant with support for multiple AI providers.
+A terminal UI AI coding agent with support for multiple AI providers.

 ## Supported Providers